 Sunday 23rd March 2014

-These events are run in the park and the Museum buildings may not be open during the running of the event.
+Many of these events are run in the park.
+The Museum buildings may not be open during the running of the evenst.
 Please check with the opening times of the Museum.
 More information about these events can be found on Aden Country Parks 'Whats on' webpage.

 Keep a check on this page for up and coming events and exhibitions.